Fuel cell: Boats

+The Hydra, a 22-person fuel cell boat operated from 1999 to 2001 on the Rhine river near Bonn, Germany, and was used as a ferry boat in Ghent, Belgium, during an electric boat conference in 2000.
+It was fully certified by the Germanischer Lloyd for passenger transport.
+The Zemship, a small passenger ship, was produced in 2003 to 2013.
+It used a 100 kW Polymer Electrolyte Membrane Fuel Cells (PEMFC) with 7 lead gel batteries.
+With these systems, alongside 12 storage tanks, fuel cells provided an energy capacity of 560 V and 234 kWh.
+Made in Hamburg, Germany, the FCS Alsterwasser, revealed in 2008, was one of the first passenger ships powered by fuel cells and could carry 100 passengers.
+The hybrid fuel cell technology that powered this ship was produced by Proton Motor Fuel Cell GmbH.

+In 2010, the MF Vågen was first produced, utilizing 12 kW fuel cells and 2- to 3-kilogram metal hydride hydrogen storage.
+It also utilizes 25 kWh lithium batteries and a 10 kW DC motor.

-In Norway, the first ferry powered by fuel cells running on liquid origin is scheduled for its first test drives in December 2022.
+The Hornblower Hybrid debuted in 2012.
+It utilizes a diesel generator, batteries, photovoltaics, wind power, and fuel cells for energy.
+Made in Bristol, a 12-passenger hybrid ferry, Hydrogenesis, has been in operation since 2012.
+The SF-BREEZE is a two-motor boat that utilizes 41 × 120 kW fuel cells.
+With a type C storage tank, the pressurized vessel can maintain 1200 kg of LH2.
+These ships are still in operation today.
+In Norway, the first ferry powered by fuel cells running on liquid hydrogen was scheduled for its first test drives in December 2022.

-Submarines

 The Type 212 submarines of the German and Italian navies use fuel cells to remain submerged for weeks without the need to surface.
 The U212A is a non-nuclear submarine developed by German naval shipyard Howaldtswerke Deutsche Werft.
 The system consists of nine PEM fuel cells, providing between 30 kW and 50 kW each.
 The ship is silent, giving it an advantage in the detection of other submarines.
-A naval paper has theorized about the possibility of a nuclear-fuel cell hybrid whereby the fuel cell is used when silent operations are required and then replenished from the Nuclear reactor (and water).

 Portable power systems

 Portable fuel cell systems are generally classified as weighing under 10 kg and providing power of less than 5 kW.
-The potential market size for smaller fuel cells is quite large with an up to 40% per annum potential growth rate and a market size of around $10 billion, leading a great deal of research to be devoted to the development of portable power cells.
+The potential market size for smaller fuel cells was estimated in 2002 at around $10 billion.
 Within this market two groups have been identified.
 The first is the microfuel cell market, in the 1-50 W range for power smaller electronic devices.
 The second is the 1-5 kW range of generators for larger scale power generation (e.g. military outposts, remote oil fields).
 Microfuel cells are primarily aimed at penetrating the market for phones and laptops.
-This can be primarily attributed to the advantageous energy density provided by fuel cells over a lithium-ion battery, for the entire system.
-For a battery, this system includes the charger as well as the battery itself.
-For the fuel cell this system would include the cell, the necessary fuel and peripheral attachments.
-Taking the full system into consideration, fuel cells have been shown to provide 530Wh/kg compared to 44 Wh/kg for lithium ion batteries.
-However, while the weight of fuel cell systems offer a distinct advantage the current costs are not in their favor. while a battery system will generally cost around $1.20 per Wh, fuel cell systems cost around $5 per Wh, putting them at a significant disadvantage.